betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 ::: details 🛠 <dev>&&&</dev>

 - TeamPut() is Beta
-- You don't need Beta to be a TreePlanter.
+- You don't need Beta to be a TreePlantor.
 Beta is just a Wrapper for communication.
 It's an API, an Interface between you and your coworkers.
 - Use Code snippets to write abbreviated names to insert Tags or ElementName

 ## Independent Modules